James Thornhill: Raphael cartoons

 Towards the end of his life Thornhill was receiving no major commissions, so he began to copy the Raphael Cartoons, then at Hampton Court.
-Apart from full-size copies, completed in 1731, he made 162 smaller studies of heads, hands and feet intending to publish them in printed form for the use of art students, but left this work unfinished at his death.
+Apart from full-size copies, completed in 1731, he made a set at half-scale, plus 162 smaller studies of heads, hands and feet intending to publish them in printed form for the use of art students, but left this work unfinished at his death.
 The original small wash designs of details of the cartoons are now in the collection of the Victoria and Albert Museum, London.

 Thornhill's copies of the cartoons were sold by auction by Christopher Cock on 24 and 25 February 1735 at his room in the Great Piazza, Covent Garden.
+The full-sized copies of the cartoons were bought by John Russell, 4th Duke of Bedford for £200, a very small sum which was less than the cost of the canvas and other materials used in making them.
+In 1800 Francis Russell, 5th Duke of Bedford presented them to the Royal Academy of Arts in London, where they remain.